Roki Sasaki can't sign until 2025

 If the Boston Red Sox are interested in pursuing Japan’s Roki Sasaki, chief baseball officer Craig Breslow and the rest of the front office will need to wait.

-Boston has been scouting Sasaki, weeks before the 2024 regular season reached its end.
-The 23-year-old’s timeline is now definite as MLB commissioner Rob Manfred announced Sasaki is expected to sign as part of the 2025 international signing class, per Evan Drellic of The Athletic, delaying any deal until Jan.
+Boston scouted Sasaki weeks before the 2024 regular season reached its end.
+The 23-year-old’s timeline is now definite as MLB commissioner Rob Manfred announced Sasaki is expected to sign as part of the 2025 international signing class, per Evan Drellich of The Athletic, delaying any deal until Jan.
 15.

 “It kind of looks like the way it’s going to shake out that the signing there, just because of the timing, will happen in the new pool period,” Manfred said, per ESPN’s Jorge Castillo.

-Sasaki went 10-5 with a 2.38 ERA in 18 appearances last season or the Chiba Lotte Marines, most known for a fastball capable of reaching 100 mph and for tossing a 16-strikeout perfect game in 2022.
-Boston could use a rotation boost such as Sasaki, especially after Tuesday’s development in which Nick Pivetta rejected the franchise’s $21.05 million qualifying offer to test free agency instead.
+Sasaki went 10-5 with a 2.38 ERA in 18 appearances last season for the Chiba Lotte Marines.
+He is most known for a fastball capable of reaching 100 mph and for tossing a 16-strikeout perfect game in 2022.
+Boston could use a rotation boost, especially after Tuesday’s development in which Nick Pivetta rejected the franchise’s $21.05 million qualifying offer to test free agency instead.